 If I fail, when can I retake?

-You can retake with no upper limit on attempts.
-The retake fee is 38,000 KRW.
+You can retake.
+The retake fee is ₩38,000.
 Check the kiiptest.org notice board for the next session schedule.
-Register immediately after your result is published, registration windows for popular sessions close quickly.
+Register immediately after your result is published; registration windows for popular sessions close quickly.
+Naturalization Track retakes are limited by the Nationality Act in relation to your naturalization application, so check your deadline.

 Check your readiness with a mock test